-Best Debt Consolidation Options to Pay off debt fast
+Best Debt Consolidation & other Alternatives to Pay off debt

-Most people have a number of different types of debt, such as mortgage, outstanding credit-card balances and high interest loans.
+Most people have a number of different types of debt, such as mortgage, student loan debt, outstanding credit-card balances and high interest loans.
 Unless you’re very fortunate, modern life makes it hard to avoid being in debt at some point in your life.

 Types of Debt Consolidation:

 Today with these debt consolidation options you can, though, reduce or eliminate the debt or lower your debt, pay less interest rates in various ways.